famulus/jample/README.md

 jample
 ======

-Jample lets a muscian rapidly discover and improvise samples from huge harddrives of music.
+Jample lets a musician rapidly discover and improvise samples from huge hard-drives of music.

-Jample slices every mp3 on your hardrive in advance, so you can instantly shuffle across huge music libraries searching for dopeness by ear.
+Jample slices every mp3 on your hard-drive in advance, so you can instantly shuffle across huge music libraries searching for dopeness by ear.
 Samples always load on a beat or note.
-Once you find a dope sample, you can freeze it and continue to shuffly the remaining pads.
+Once you find a dope sample, you can freeze it and continue to shuffle the remaining pads.